ElasticsearchTraining/ElasticsearchJavaSample/README.md

 - Clone this repository.
 - Ensure the path to Java and Maven are set.
 - Run the command "mvn clean package" from the Elastic-Sample folder.
 - Either use the IDE or execute the built fat JAR.
-Pass the following arguements "server local.yaml".
+Pass the following program arguements "server local.yaml".
+- Once the application is running, open "http://localhost/swagger" in the browser.

 Tips:
 -----